A vegetable is a vegetable, steamed, fried, blended, or juiced..right?

 - Much more energy, the kind that you feel after a really good night's sleep

 Juices and Weight Loss

-Is a juice cleanse the holy grail of weight loss?
+But is juice the holy grail of weight loss?

 The answer depends on you.